tamiragun/Doc2Blog/README.md

 * Close the tab and/or go back to the previous Doc2Bog tab you had open.
 You can either click "Back" to upload a new version of your blog post without those errors.
 Or you can click "Next" to proceed with publication.
 * You are now published!
 Click on "View your blog post live" to see your blog post, styled, and public.
 * CLick "Next" to go back to the overview of your deadlines.
-* Mark yuor topic as published.
+* Mark your topic as published.
 * Write a new blog post!

 ## How to install this project

-To install and run this programme on your local computer, you will need PostreSQL, JDE and JRE 17, Maven, Git, Npm, and Node.js.
+To install and run this programme on your local computer, you will need PostgreSQL, JDE and JRE 17, Maven, Git, Npm, and Node.js.
 1. Clone the repository to your local computer.
 2. Navigate to the directory where you saved the repository.
 3. Inside the repository, start a terminal window.
 4. Type `mvn install` and wait for the process to run.
 5. Create a database in PostgreSQL.
-6. Add a user to that database and grant it all priviliges on the database.
+6. Add a user to that database and grant it all privileges on the database.
 7. In your project folder, go to the config folder and create a new file called application.properties (no other suffix).
 8. In that file, paste the contents of the application.properties.example file which is located in the same folder.
 9. In your newly created config/application.properties file, adapt the database connections to your new database, username, and password.
 10. Uncomment the line that says `spring.datasource.initialization-mode=always`.
 11. In the terminal window where you ran `mvn install`, now type `git init`.
 This creates a Git repository.
 12. A file called '.gitignore' will have been created in the root of your project folder.
 Open it and paste in it `/config/*` and on the next line `!/config/*.example`.
-This ensures that your database passwords are not published to Github, i.e. the world.
+This ensures that your database passwords are not published to GitHub, i.e. the world.
 13. Run the programme from within your IDE to start up the server.
 14. In the terminal window, navigate to the src/client folder within your project.
 15. Type `npm install` and wait for the process to run.